 Ran the rack for the time being with the fullwidth 2′ thick Weatherguard toolbox, while on the hunt for a topper.

-Then, a Craigslist saved search with keywords: long bed & topper, produced a local hit for an aluminum contractor topper with single passenger side flip-up panel and rear swing out double doors.
+Craigslist saved search with keywords: long bed + topper, produced a local hit for a used, aluminum contractor unit, with a single passenger-side flip-up panel, and rear swing-out double doors.

-Jumped on it right away because the seller had it on a likewise long bed OBS ford pickup, so no question about fitment.
-Pulled off my tailgate, brought along c-clamps and straps, and did the deal.
+Jumped on it right away because the seller had it on a likewise long bed OBS Ford pickup, so no questions about fitment.
+Pulled off the toolbox, my tailgate, brought along c-clamps and straps, and did the deal.

-For reference, the following fullsize 8′ long bed topper accessories are compatible with an OBS pickup:
+For reference, the following fullsize 8′ long bed topper accessories are compatible with an OBS Ford pickup: